 We believe that an important element for improving the level of science and mathematics understanding is to generate in students the desire to learn and understand the technical principles of how things work.
-We feel that increased interest in science can be encouraged by knowledgeable and enthusiastic teachers who can make the subject matter relevant and understandable.
-We wish to identify such teachers and provide them with opportunities to renew or advance their knowledge and enthusiasm.
+We feel that increased interest in science can be encouraged by knowledgeable and enthusiastic presenters who can make the subject matter relevant and understandable.
+We wish to provide support for individuals and organizations which deliver hands on, technically oriented mathematics and science learning experiences.
 Our interest is in preparing students for success in technical fields that require a strong understanding of and competence in advanced mathematics and science.
-Our focus is on the improvement of the teachers' academic and technical skills with hands-on learning experiences in science and mathematics.

 DEVELOP AND SUPPORT PROGRAMS FOR

-We work with educational institutions and other non-profit organizations to develop educational programs in science and technology which are aimed at improving the scientific and technical understanding and skills of K-12 school teachers.
+We work with educational institutions and other non-profit organizations to develop educational programs in science and technology which are aimed at improving the scientific and technical understanding and skills.
 We especially encourage programs which have a laboratory or experimental component which can be implemented in classroom teaching.

 We provide scholarships for highly qualified students studying science, mathematics, and engineering.
 Scholarships are renewable for up to four years of study at accredited colleges and universities.

 The Mikkelson Foundation is a 501(c)(3) Charitable Foundation incorporated in Colorado in October of 1999.
 The Mikkelson Foundation was established to improve scientific and technical education by providing support for teachers and organizations involved in science and mathematics education, and for students studying science, engineering, and mathematics.
 The Foundation provides scholarship funds for college students studying math, science, and engineering, and also provides funding for informal education programs in mathematics and science.